iamllcoolray/loverl-cli/README.md

             version

 ## Options

 new - Initializes a new LÖVE2D project directory.

-Run - Runs the LÖVE2D project through the Love application.
+run - Runs the LÖVE2D project through the Love application.

 build - Builds the LÖVE2D project into a build directory